 What began simply as escorting the Flame of Hope on its journey across the state to the Opening Ceremonies of Summer Games, Winter Games and all other athletic competitions, turned into one of the largest grassroots fundraising programs in the organization.
 Today the LETR program is growing at an incredible rate, with all 50 states and more than 35 countries actively participating in the program.
 Since it’s inception in 1981, the Law Enforcement Torch Run program has raised over $790,000,000 globally.
 In 2018, Massachusetts LETR raised over $680,000!

 Structure and Management

 The LETR program is structured in a way that allows law enforcement and Special Olympics Massachusetts to work as true partners in advancing the cause.
 To accomplish this, an executive council comprised of law enforcement officials from a cross section of departments across the state are tasked with managing the growth of the program and overall strategic vision.
-The Executive Council for 2015 is as follows:
+The Executive Council is as follows:

 - Co-Director — CHIEF JIM DIGIANVITTORIO, Middleton Police Department

 - Co-Director — CHIEF RICHARD PIERCE (Ret.), Attleboro Police Department

-- Western Region Director — JOHN EVON, Hampden County Sheriff’s Office
+- At Large — JOHN EVON, Hampden County Sheriff’s Office

-- At-Large, Council Appointed – INVESTIGATOR JOHN BASSI, Pittsfield Police Department
+- At-Large – INVESTIGATOR JOHN BASSI, Pittsfield Police Department

-- At-Large, Council Appointed – DETECTIVE SERGEANT LARRY CROSMAN, Mansfield Police Department
+- At-Large – DETECTIVE SERGEANT LARRY CROSMAN, Mansfield Police Department